 At the Beau Biden Foundation, we talk a lot about how parents and teachers can keep students safe from online predators.
-Students are spending more time online this fall – learning, gaming, and connecting with friends.
+Students are spending more time online – learning, gaming, and connecting with friends.
 We talk a lot about how important it is that teachers and other professionals on the front lines of protecting students have the tools they need to protect children in online classrooms.

 This article, from the New York Times, speaks to how parents can build a “safe digital environment” for their online learners.
 It’s full of great ideas, some of which the Beau Biden Foundation talks about often.

 - Talk to your child about privacy, and find out what it means to them.
 If you can understand a child’s anxieties, you can help them find ways to safely learn online.

 - Talk to your child about their webcam.
 If they’re uncomfortable using it, talk to them – and their teacher – about different options.